 Development of executive function: Grade 5 teachers intentionally coach students on materials management and long-term planning, developing student independence and responsibility as they transition between classrooms and maintain organization and supplies for multiple classes.

-- Leaders of the Lower School: Harnessing the leadership capacity of early adolescents, our Grade 5 students are truly the leaders and role models of the division.
-Grade 5 students serve as members of the Lower School Leadership Council, help to organize and lead assemblies, lead clubs and enrichment programs, and act as ambassadors during school-wide events.
+Leaders of the Lower School: Harnessing the leadership capacity of early adolescents, our Grade 5 students are truly the leaders and role models of the division.
+Grade 5 students serve as leaders in the Lower School, help to organize and lead assemblies, lead clubs and enrichment programs, and act as ambassadors during school-wide events.

 Our hybrid approach intentionally weaves Grade 5 students into the life of King's Middle School.
 We guide students through the onset of adolescence by implementing common curricular materials that connect the Lower School and Middle School Lifeskills curriculum.
 Grade 5 students are mentored by the Grade 8 students over the course of the year to learn to problem-solve and self-advocate.
 These transitional opportunities help Grade 5 students grow and form positive relationships across divisions.